Senior Life Planning for Years of Happiness

 For a full discussion of how to find your best retirement community, see the blog Senior Life Planning 3: Best Retirement Community.

-I invite your comments and suggestions to improve this guide to senior life planning, and its supporting articles.
+I invite your comments and suggestions to improve this guide to senior life planning, and its supporting articles (send me a note on the Contact page).
 And I wish you a long and healthy life!

 – Cozy Family from The Print Shop 2 Collection.
 Not for download or reuse.